Attested: (1) Durobrivas on iter 5 of the Antonine Itinerary; DUROBRIVIS on pottery in river

 Where: (1) The largest industrial complex known in Roman Britain grew up around an early fort where Ermine Street crossed the navigable river Nene at TL116976, near the junction of several other roads, between Water Newton and Castor, near Peterborough.

-(2) The Roman road across Kent that became Watling Street crossed the river Medway at Rochester, most likely near the later bridge and castle at TQ740687.
-No one has ever definitively proved the existence of a Roman bridge or fort there.
+(2) The Roman road across Kent that became Watling Street crossed the river Medway at Rochester, most likely upstream of the later bridge and castle, near TQ736677.
+No one has ever definitively proved the existence of a Roman bridge or fort at Rochester.

-Name origin: The Duro- part means ‘crossing’.
+Name origin: See here about Duro-, which meant something like ‘crossing’ or ‘transport hub’.
 It is commonly asserted that *briva was Gaulish for ‘bridge’; see for example Delamarre (2003: 89).
 However, in no case is there hard evidence for a bridge existing in Roman times at any -briva place, and a sense of ‘edge’ may be preferable, as in English words such as brim and brink or PIE *bhru- ‘(eye)brow’.
 But then PIE *bhru- also meant ‘log bridge’.
 There seems to be no Celtic parallel remotely near as close to the observed forms (–brovis, –brivis, etc) as Dutch breeuwen ‘to caulk’.
 An unfinished discussion of briva-named places is here.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.